cancersysbio/HTAN-FAP/bulk_analyses/figures/supplementary/README.md

 * pickled scATAC-seq purity distribution dictionary (in this repo at `data/scATACseq_annotations/scATAC_purities.p`)
 * Sequenza and FACETS estimated sample purity tables (in this repo at `data/HTAN_WGS_facets_sequenza_purities.csv` and `data/HTAN_WES_facets_sequenza_purities.csv`)
 * scATAC-seq cell fraction table (in this repo at `data/scATACseq_annotations/scATAC_celltype_fracs.csv`)
+* clonal SNV counts and monoclonal/polyclonal classifications for simulated monoclonal WGS samples with specified sample purities (in this repo at `data/purity_sims/`)

 Generates:
-* all plots for Fig. ST6-9 in Supplementary Text 2
+* all plots for Fig. SN2* in Supplementary Note 2